evankennedy-52/Portfolio/Weather Forecasting Accuracy Investigation/READme.md

 All work of data collection, analysis, and presentation for this project was completed exclusively by myself.

-_Project Data of Completion: 2022_
+_Project Data of Completion: May 2022_